arangodb/docs/3.7/tutorials-reduce-memory-footprint.md

 - limit the memory usage to around 100 MByte

 During import or updates, the memory consumption may still grow bigger.
-On the other hand, these restrictions can have a large negative impact on the maximal write performance and will lead to severe slowdowns.
+On the other hand, these restrictions can have a large negative impact on the maximum write performance and will lead to severe slowdowns.
-You should not go below above numbers.
+You should not go below the numbers above.

 Block Cache
 -----------